JossySola/jammming/README.md

 Right now, the project is deployed and viewable [here](https://bit.ly/jammming ).
 However, it is required to have a Spotify account and be added to my Spotify allowed users dashboard.

+In my [Profile](https://github.com/JossySola), in the left side you'll find a way to contact me!

 ### Technologies used

 + HTML, JavaScript, CSS